Swati24/sample_app/README.md

 * Guest is a visitor in logged out state.
 * Any user who logins into the app will become the reporter.
 * Only Admin can create an editor and the editor will have to forgot password to change the password and login.
 An editor can be notified via email.
-* An article can have only two states - drafted and published
+* An article can have only two states - drafted and published.
-* Once an article gets published it cannot be ubpublished or converted to drafted state.
+* Once an article gets published it cannot be unpublished or converted to drafted state.
+* Articles content will be visible as plain text.
+Markdown has not been implemented.

 ### Set up